rubenmathews123/soc-bots-investigation/README.md

 ![SQL injection payload evidence](https://github.com/rubenmathews123/soc-bots-investigation/blob/main/screenshots/finding_4_sqli_payload.png)

-**MITRE ATT&CK mapping:** Initial Access - Exploit Public-Facing Application ([T1190](https://attack.mitre.org/techniques/T1190/))
+**MITRE ATT&CK mapping:** Reconnaissance - Active Scanning: Vulnerability Scanning ([T1595.002](https://attack.mitre.org/techniques/T1595/002/))

-**Conclusion:** The nearly 12,000 hits on this one endpoint weren't random - the scanner was cycling through different injection payloads, systematically checking whether this search field was vulnerable to SQL injection.
-This moves beyond passive recon (Findings 1-2) into an actual exploitation attempt against the application itself.
+**Conclusion:** The nearly 12,000 hits on this one endpoint weren't random - the same Acunetix scanner from Findings 1 and 2 was cycling through different injection payloads, testing whether this search field was vulnerable to SQL injection.
+This is still automated vulnerability scanning, not confirmed exploitation - there's no evidence the attacker actually extracted data or gained access, only that they confirmed the vulnerability's presence.

 ---